 For bookings, please contact our agents Fool’s Paradise.

 KIT AND CABOODLE was created by Kathy and Andrew Kim

 Directed by Mark Whitaker; music by Kathy Kim; cart by Ian Broscomb; cranky illustrations by Kerith Ogden; painted flats by Govi Asano; devising consultants: Thea Soltau and Tess Hills; additional help by Jonny Quick, Andy Spencer and Emma Griffiths.
-Photos by Ian Hodgson.
+Photos and video by Ian Hodgson.